mkellsy/rpi-case-model/RPI-ASSEMBLY.md

 # Raspberry Pi Case Assembly Instructions
 This guide will walk you through assembling the Raspberry Pi case.
-All of the tools and hardware should be available on Amazon, Home Depot or Ace Hardware.
+All of the tools and hardware should be available at Amazon, Home Depot or Ace Hardware.

 ![](https://github.com/mkellsy/rpi-case-model/raw/master/DIAGRAMS/RPI-ASSEMBLY.PNG)